backdrop-contrib/contact_forms/README.txt

 print l('Email Jill Jones', 'contact/Jill_Jones');
 ?>
-This page can be set as the fall back page if a contact/category path is entered that doesn\'t exist.
+This page can be set as the fall back page if a contact/category path is entered that doesn't exist.

 Snippets